-The difference between employee and independent contractor has been a big issue for many companies.
-So called “gig industry” businesses, as well as small businesses, have thrived on treating their workers as independent contractors.
+The difference between an employee and an independent contractor or temp has been a big issue for many companies.
+So-called “gig economy” businesses, as well as small businesses and some large ones, have thrived on treating their workers as temps.

-This trend continued after passage of the Affordable Care Act (ACA), which required certain health insurance benefits for companies that met a threshold number of employees.
-Many businesses sought to avoid the threshold (and requirements) by classifying workers as independent contractors.
+This trend continued after the passage of the Affordable Care Act (ACA), which required certain health insurance benefits for companies that met a threshold number of employees.
+Many businesses sought to avoid the threshold (and requirements) by classifying workers as temps.

-State governments have also been cracking down.
+The Internal Revenue Service (IRS) has taken notice of the growing trend toward the use of temps, cracking down on companies—including temp agencies—that wrongly classify employees as temps.
+State governments have been following suit.
 A 2019 California law prohibited companies from classifying certain types of workers in the gig economy as independent contractors.
 Although it focused on Lyft and Uber drivers, a 2020 ballot initiative exempted those workers (in addition to those working in food delivery) from these requirements.

 Use Strategies for Avoiding Misclassification and Audits

-First, take steps to avoid being audited at all, whether you’re hiring a temp agency or you’re representing a temp agency yourself.
-According to Jill Stoppard, Staffing and Human Resources researcher for Emergent.com, some common scenarios that can trigger IRS scrutiny include:
+Take steps to avoid being audited at all, whether you’re hiring a temp agency or you work at one.
+According to Jill Stoppard, a staffing and human resources researcher for Emergent.com, some common scenarios that can trigger IRS scrutiny include:

-- An independent contractor submitting an application for unemployment or workers’ compensation benefits
+- A temp applying for unemployment or workers’ compensation benefits

 - A temp failing to properly report income taxes

-To reduce the chance of facing an audit or being found liable for misclassification penalties, staffing companies should take the following steps:
+To reduce the chance of facing an audit or being found liable for misclassification penalties, business owners should take the following steps:

 Be Aware of All Applicable State and Federal Laws

-Wage and Hour — As employer, the staffing company should ensure its placements are paid for all hours they work at minimum wage or above, including overtime.
-Failure to maintain proper records or pay the right amounts can result in major penalties.
+- Wage and hour: As an employer, the staffing company should ensure its placements are paid at or above minimum wage for all the hours they work, including overtime.
+Failure to maintain proper records or pay the right amount can result in major penalties.

-Non-Discrimination — Not only do the staffing company’s own hiring and placement policies need to be non-discriminatory, but if a client discriminates against a worker on the job, EEOC guidance holds that both the client and the staffing company could be liable.
+- Non-discrimination: Not only do the staffing company’s hiring and placement policies need to be non-discriminatory, but if a client discriminates against a worker on the job, Equal Employment Opportunity Commission (EEOC) guidance holds that both the client and the staffing company could be liable.